matejrakar/data-stream-to-db-2/README.md

 track of read data in ordered way.

-Each line contains MatchId, which looks like "123A1", the number on the left of a character being actual MatchId, the number on the right being InputNumber (represents in which order the data with same MatchId was read) and the character in the middle, which represents processing difficulty; A being 1000ms and B being 1ms.
+Each line contains MatchId, which looks like "123A1", the number on the left of a character being actual MatchId, the number on the right being Occurence (represents in which order the data with same MatchId was read) and the character in the middle, which represents processing difficulty; A being 1000ms and B being 1ms.

 The program uses multithreading so that multiple tasks with different difficulty levels can be processed at